amineOuklilane/car-wash-automation-system/README.md

-# 🚗 Automated Car Wash System
+# 🚗 Smart Car Wash Automation System
-### Arduino-Based Simulation (Tinkercad)
+### Arduino-Based Simulation Using Tinkercad

+---

 ## 📌 Project Overview
-This project presents the design and simulation of an **automated car wash system** using Arduino on Tinkercad.
-The system detects the presence of a vehicle and executes a predefined washing sequence based on user-selected modes.
+This project presents the design and simulation of a **smart automated car wash system** using Arduino.
+The system detects the presence of a vehicle and executes a complete washing process based on user-selected modes.

-The goal is to demonstrate **automation logic, sensor integration, and embedded system control** in a real-world industrial scenario.
+The objective is to demonstrate key concepts in **automation, embedded systems, and sensor-based control** applied to a real-world industrial scenario.

 ---